16 Fun Facts About The GREAT PYRAMID

 Here's something interesting: look closely at the photo--you might think it's ancient writing on the wall.
 In fact, it's modern graffiti!

-11. Has a mummy ever been found in one?
+11. Has a mummy ever been found in a pyramid?

 No.